BlgAbdelhedi/Book-repository/readme.md

 **Function Caching:** UseCallback for major functions: fetch / handle*Success / handleSubmits:
 This ensures these functions retain stable references between renders, especially important when passing them as props or dependencies.
 ### Ux
-Users can now search for authors in an autocomplete input, if the result is not found in the existing list he can create an Author on the fly.
+Users can now search for authors in an autocomplete search input, if the result is not found in the existing list they can create an Author on the fly.

 Transitions on operations

 Snackbar to give feedback on success / error

 Loading feedback / Initial backdrop

 ## Init/Run/Test: